- Friends of The National Archives

 We have held several events in conjunction with other bodies such as the Friends of the Imperial War Museum, both at Kew and at their Lambeth site.
 These have included talks on the Cold War and the Special Operations Executive during the Second World War.

-We also arrange special tours for our members to other institutions, and previous visits have included Bletchley Park and the Colindale Newspaper Library.
+We also arrange special tours for our members to other institutions, and previous visits have included Bletchley Park, Colindale Newspaper Library, Harrow School, the Museum of London, and the Library and Museum of Freemasonry.

 Behind the scenes tours of The National Archives

 Behind the scenes guided tours of The National Archives' repositories and Collection Care department run twice a year on the first Tuesday in May and the last Thursday in September.
-Places are offered on a first come, first served basis.
+The tours are a membership benefit and places are offered on a first come, first served basis.

 This page contains PDF files.
 See plug-ins and file formats for help in accessing these file types.